fynydd/Fynydd.Sqribe/README.md

 > dotnet run backup-adventureworks
 ```

 The repository includes a Wix project that can be used to build a Windows installer, when the solution is built in *Release* mode.
 It also includes a macOS *Packages* project file for building and generating a macOS installer.
 Both create unsigned installers.
+By using the installers you can invoke the SQribe application by its name, *sqribe*.

 ## Database Object Support